 With so many options, the question of “How much of a foodie are you?” can be particularly subjective.
+You’ll soon discover just how much you love food with one of our food tours.
 However, the real answer can only really be determined by the individual concerned.
 The reality is that if you consider yourself a bit of a foodie, the chances are you’re probably right!

 After all, being a foodie isn’t just about how much you enjoy eating, although that does, of course, play a significant role.
 It’s about delving deeper into your passion.
 With everything from cookery classes to food tourism.